Logistics Coordinator

 Required Experience (minimum requirements)

-• Maintain a 2.75 minimum grade point average and be free (and remain free) of University disciplinary sanctions.
+• Maintain a 2.75 minimum grade point average and be free (and remain free) of University disciplinary sanctions for the duration of appointment.

 • Must have satisfactory academic progress towards their degree.